What Is Plain?

 Of course, the question comes up – why would anyone choose to live Plain?

-I suspect that many of us who did not grow up Plain have had it chosen for us by God, being led slowly, and sometimes painfully, to an acceptance of this as a right path for our lives.
-That is, I have no idea if being Plain is right for anyone else, only for me and for those who feel a calling to it.
+I suspect that many who did not grow up Plain were led slowly, and sometimes painfully, to an acceptance of this as a right path.
+That is, I have no idea if being Plain is right for anyone else, only for those who feel a calling to it.

 For that reason, nothing in this series is intended to convert anyone.
 That is not my job.